Freshwater farm plans

 Freshwater farm plan guidance

-The Ministry for the Environment is developing guidance to help with the implementation of freshwater farm plans.
+The Ministry for the Environment has been developing guidance to help with the implementation of freshwater farm plans.
 The guidance will help councils, tangata whenua, farm operators and advisors understand how the freshwater farm plan system works and what they need to do.

 See available guidance below.
 This list will be updated as new guidance becomes available.